azutoolkit/schema/README.md

 ![Crystal CI](https://github.com/eliasjpr/schema/workflows/Crystal%20CI/badge.svg)

 Schemas come to solve a simple problem.
-Sometimes we would like to have type-safe guarantee params when parsing HTTP parameters or Hash(String, String) for a request moreover; Schemas is to resolve precisely this problem with the added benefit of performing business rules validation to have the params adhere to a `"business schema."`
+Sometimes we would like to have type-safe guarantee parameters when parsing HTTP requests or Hash(String, String) for a request.
+Schema shard resolve precisely this problem with the added benefit of enabling self validating schemas that can be applied to any object, requiring little to no boilerplate code making you more productive from the moment you use this shard.

-Schemas are beneficial, in my opinion, ideal, for when defining API Requests, Web Forms, JSON, YAML.
+Self validating Schemas are beneficial, and in my opinion, ideal, for when defining API Requests, Web Forms, JSON.
 Schema-Validation Takes a different approach and focuses a lot on explicitness, clarity, and precision of validation logic.
 It is designed to work with any data input, whether it’s a simple hash, an array or a complex object with deeply nested data.

 Each validation is encapsulated by a simple, stateless predicate that receives some input and returns either true or false.
 Those predicates are encapsulated by rules which can be composed together using predicate logic, meaning you can use the familiar logic operators to build up a validation schema.